 Section 4: Annual Permit Requirements

-Permit Renewal.
+Renewal.
 Annual Short-Term Rental permits expire on December 31st each year regardless of when it was issued in the year.
 No Short-Term Rental of a property may occur in the subsequent year until a new annual Short-Term Rental permit has been issued for that year.
 At the time of renewal, each Short-Term Rental must comply with Sylvan Township’s most current Short-Term Rental Ordinance.
-Renewal application must be initiated two (2) weeks prior to the November Planning Commission meeting.
+Renewal applications must be submitted by November 1st each year.

 Water Test.
 Water must be tested annually from an accredited laboratory prior to permit renewal with the test results for nitrate-nitrogen and coliform bacteria.
 Water qualities must meet MN Department of Health standards for consumption for all ages.

-Proof of Insurance.
+Insurance.
 Sylvan Township requires all owners to carry one million dollars ($1,000,000.00) of Liability Insurance.
 A Certificate of Insurance will be required prior to issuance of the permit.

-Building and Safety Codes.
+Building and Safety Inspection.
 The dwelling unit must meet all residential building and safety codes and must be inspected annually by the MN Department of Health within 12 months prior to the permit renewal application date.

 Fire Inspection.
-Owner is required to have a walk through by the Pillager Area Fire Department at initial permit or with renewal application.
+Owner is required to have a walk through by the Certified Pillager Area Fire Department Chief during the permitting and renewal processes.

 Guest Records.
 Each permittee shall maintain a guest record for the property available upon request by the Township Board for up to three (3) years.
 At a minimum, such guest record shall include the following information on all guests staying at the property: